-MSK staff are prepared for a fruitful year.
-We expect to see everyone at our Open Day, an opportunity for you to meet with the teachers and learn about the plans for the year.
+MSK staff are prepared for a productive year and an environment conducive to engaged learning.
+We expect to see everyone at our first Parent Teacher Conference, an opportunity for you to meet with the teachers and learn about the plans for the year.

 Please read this handbook and share any questions that you may have.
-Additions have been made, two major ones include the Grading Policy for Absences and the Digital Citizenship Agreement.
+Several additions have been made, two major ones include the new Time Schedule that includes prayer time and MSK Grading System.
 It is essential to return immediately the forms that require your signature.

-We look forward to a busy and productive year!
+We look forward to a successful year!